 - A prediction tool for violence in first-episode psychosis (Daniel Whiting – NIHR Doctoral Research Fellow)

 Additionally many PIs and senior team members took to the floor for speed talks, where each had a maximum of 2 minutes with two slides to present a topic.
-For more information.
+Full agenda available.

 The event ended with a session to celebrate successes: